HackerPoet/MarbleMarcher/README.md

 # Marble Marcher: Community Edition

+This is the unofficial community edition of Marble Marcher, a procedurally rendered fractal physics marble game in which you must get to the flag in each level as fast as you can.
+With 24 levels to unlock and an active speedrunning community, along with a rudimentary level editor, there's always new features being developed.
+If you complete all levels, you can use cheats to enhance and create a more exploratory experience.

+Because version 1.1.0 is most likely going to be the last feature update of Marble Marcher, we (the Marble Marcher Speedrunning Community) have opted to create a community edition to keep the community around the game alive and continuously improve the experience.
-This is the community edition of Marble Marcher, created mainly by the members of the [Marble Marcher Speedrunning Community on Discord](https://discord.gg/r3XrJxH), in addition to the members of the [subreddit](https://www.reddit.com/r/marblemarcher) and anyone else who has contributed.
+Currently this is maintained mainly by members of the [Marble Marcher Speedrunning Community on Discord](https://discord.gg/r3XrJxH), in addition to the members of the [subreddit](https://www.reddit.com/r/marblemarcher) and anyone else who has contributed.

 All credit goes to [HackerPoet](https://github.com/HackerPoet) (aka [CodeParade](https://www.youtube.com/channel/UCrv269YwJzuZL3dH5PCgxUw)) for the [original game](https://github.com/HackerPoet/MarbleMarcher).